 Purpose: The objectives of Ram's Head, as stated in the Constitution, include presenting professional-quality productions and the promotion of camaraderie among the members.
 To achieve these goals, certain activities must be restricted in order to preserve an atmosphere of professionalism, membership and group identity.
 In addition, the preservation of copyrights to original material (i.e. Gaieties) and licensing agreements (i.e. Spring Show) requires access to certain items also be restricted.

 - Ram's Head rehearsals and auditions are closed to those not directly involved with the activity at hand.
 Exceptions may be granted by the stage manager of that particular production in consultation with the directorial staff, which includes the director, music director, vocal director, choreographer, and their assistants.

 - Show staff, executive officers, executive staff and the Board of Directors choosing to visit a rehearsal or audition are required to notify the stage manager in advance of their intention.

 - Casting meetings are closed to all except the directorial and stage management staffs and the Producer of that particular show.
 The directorial staff may also include additional persons they strongly desire for assistance in casting, such as the Ram's Head Executive Producer.
 The directorial staff should be the primary source of decisions and comments regarding artistic concerns.

-- Show videotapes, audiotapes and photos may only be distributed to the cast, staff, crew and orchestra of that production and Ram's Head executive officers, executive staff and Board of Directors.
+- Show videotapes, audio recordings, and photos may only be distributed to the cast, staff, crew, and orchestra of that production and the Ram's Head Executive Producer, Executive Staff, and Board of Directors.
 Any external uses of archival media must be approved by the Board of Directors.
 The Board reserves the right to use this material as it sees fit for marketing the organization.